Skip to contents

 Coefficient-of-variation test: The standard deviation for the product expressed as a percentage of the average price for the product.
 Products with a coefficient of variation greater than 20% will be flagged.

 Aggregate price quotes that do not pass these tests are flagged in the Average Price Table.
-The price observation table is generated with the function valid_apt().
+The Average Price Table is generated with the function valid_apt().

 Example using UK CPI microdata